srinivasCharan23/-SpeechEmbeddings-WavLM/README.md

 ## 🙏 Acknowledgments

 - Microsoft Research for the WavLM model
+- Facebook AI Research for the HuBERT model
-- Dataset providers: IEMOCAP, LibriSpeech, SLURP, CommonVoice
+- Dataset providers: IEMOCAP, CREMA-D
-- HuggingFace for the Transformers library
+- HuggingFace for the Transformers and Datasets libraries
 - The open-source community

 ---